Find answers to some commons questions about setting up your Shipping and delivery settings in Shopify.

 - add a fixed amount to your product prices (you can edit these from the Products page)

 - add a fixed amount to your flat rates or a fixed percentage to your calculated rates.

 At checkout, the customer pays you directly for shipping.
 You get these funds as a part of your order, and you are billed directly for shipping labels.
 The funds aren't given to the carrier or reserved.

 You can add per-product shipping rules using shipping profiles.
 Adding products to a custom shipping profile lets you create shipping zones and rates that are specific to only those products.
 For more information, refer to Shipping profiles.

 How do I add a custom shipping carrier using my own credentials?

-You can add custom shipping carrier accounts if your store is on the Advanced Shopify plan, is on Shopify Plus, or has the carrier calculated shipping feature.
+You can add custom shipping carrier accounts if your store is on the Advanced Shopify plan, is on the Shopify Plus plan, or has the carrier-calculated shipping feature.
 You can display your negotiated rates at checkout by using your custom credentials with USPS, Canada Post, UPS, and FedEx.

 How do I print a test label?

 How do I cancel or void a shipping label?